Search for a boosted Higgs boson decaying to bottom quark pairs in association with a W or Z boson in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event reconstruction and selection

 A particle-flow (PF) algorithm~\cite{CMS:2017yfk} aims to reconstruct and identify each individual particle in an event (PF candidate) using an optimized combination of information from the various elements of the CMS detector.
 The primary vertex is defined as the one most consistent with the hardest scattering in the event, as determined from tracking information~\cite{CMS:2014pgm, CMS-TDR-15-02}.

 Jets are formed from PF candidates using the anti-\kt clustering algorithm~\cite{Cacciari:2008gp}, as implemented in \FASTJET~\cite{Cacciari:2011ma}.
 Small-radius (AK4) jets use a distance parameter of 0.4, and large-radius (AK8) jets use 0.8~\cite{CMS-PAS-JME-16-003}.
-The latter are used to reconstruct the collimated hadronization of the quark pairs originating from the boosted \PH and \PV boson candidates.
+The AK8 jets are used to reconstruct and select the boosted \PH and \PV boson candidates through their collimated hadronic decays, while AK4 jets enter event-level kinematic selections such as the \HT trigger requirement and jet multiplicity vetoes.
 Jet momentum is calculated as the vector sum of all particle momenta in the jet.

 Pileup interactions can contribute additional tracks and calorimetric energy depositions, increasing the apparent jet momentum.
 For AK4 jets, tracks identified to be originating from pileup vertices are discarded and an offset correction is applied to account for remaining contributions~\cite{Sirunyan:2020foa}.
 For AK8 jets, the pileup-per-particle identification algorithm~\cite{Sirunyan:2020foa,Bertolini:2014bba} is used to mitigate the effect of pileup at the reconstructed-particle level, making use of local shape information, event pileup properties, and tracking information.
 Jet energy corrections are derived from simulation studies so that the average measured energy of jets becomes identical to that of particle level jets.
 In-situ measurements of the momentum balance in dijet, $\PZ$+jet, photon+jet, and multijet events are used to determine any residual differences between the jet energy scale in data and simulation, and appropriate corrections are made~\cite{CMS:2016lmd}.
 Additional selection criteria are applied to each jet to remove jets potentially dominated by instrumental effects or reconstruction failures~\cite{Sirunyan:2020foa}.